One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 How does Herpes spread?

-While less common, Herpes can also spread through sharing things like toothbrushes, cigarettes, and lip balms.
+While very rare, Herpes can also spread through sharing things like toothbrushes, cigarettes, eating utensils, and lip balm, especially if the infected person is experiencing an outbreak.

 However, Herpes can also be spread even when there are no symptoms through a process known as “asymptomatic shedding”, where the virus can migrate to the surface of the skin and spread to others without causing a sore or blister.